 BrightBytes Inc. operates a data analytics platform designed to enhance education by measuring and linking technology use to student learning outcomes.
 Founded in 2012 and based in San Francisco, California, the company provides a SaaS-based solution that equips educational leaders, including government agencies, school districts, and institutions, with the tools to analyze and improve learning outcomes.
 Its platform aggregates and cleanses complex data from various systems, offering insights through intuitive infographics, actionable recommendations, and targeted reports.
 By delivering data-driven insights and prioritizing technology programs and professional development, BrightBytes enables educational stakeholders to effectively manage technology deployment and assess its impact on student achievement.
 The team comprises data scientists, educational researchers, developers, and data visualization experts dedicated to fostering school-wide improvements through evidence-based frameworks and peer networks.

 Phiar Technologies, a Boston-based company established in 2017, specializes in developing artificial intelligence solutions for vehicles.
-Its core product is an ultra-lightweight spatial AI engine, designed to enable vehicles to perceive their surroundings in real-time using just a single camera and commodity mobile-grade processors.
+Its core product is an ultra-lightweight spatial AI engine that enables vehicles to perceive their surroundings in real-time using just a single camera and commodity mobile-grade processors.
 Phiar's initial focus is powering its Intelligent AR Navigation Platform, which provides drivers with safe and intuitive routing directions without requiring them to look away from the road.

 BreezoMeter